-1. The purpose of remediation is to permit a student who fails one course in an academic year to avoid program delay when circumstances merit.
-Remediation is a program of intensive focused review of the course material, accompanied by appraisal, to raise a student's comprehension of the subject to an acceptable standard.
-An instructor or tutor may lead the remediation or a course of self-study may be assigned.
-Students may seek their own tutoring for the self-study.
+1. The purpose of remediation is to permit a student who fails selected academic courses to avoid program delay.
+Remediation is a personalized program of intensive study and focused review of the course material, accompanied by appraisal, to raise a student's comprehension of the subject to an acceptable standard.
+An instructor or teaching assistant will lead the remediation and a course of self-study will be assigned.
+The focus of the remediation will be on those learning outcomes where improvement is most required.
+The appraisal will be a comprehensive evaluation of the student's knowledge of the entire course material and may include multiple choice, short answer, and essay or oral questions.

-- The appraisal will be a comprehensive evaluation of the student's knowledge of the entire course material and may include multiple choice, short answer, and essay or oral questions. - 2.
-The dean, in consultation with the associate dean and the course instructor, will determine if a student is eligible for remediation.
-A student must have obtained a final mark of at least 60 per cent on the supplemental examination to be eligible for remediation.
-Remediation will not be offered for practical courses or for first year courses.
+- 2. Remediation is a privilege, not a right.
+The Associate Dean Academic Delivery will determine if a student is eligible for remediation and what form the remediation will take.
+Prior to officially enrolling in a course of remediation a student will be advised on the form that their remediation will follow.
+A student must have obtained a final mark of at least 60 percent on the supplemental examination to be eligible for remediation.
 Students who are taking a course for the second time will not be eligible for remediation.
+The College will not always be able to offer remediation in a course.
 There are no supplemental privileges in remediation courses. - 3.
 Students will be required to pay the cost of the remediation course.
-The cost will be determined on an individual basis.
+The cost will be determined on a course-specific basis.